It is important that all children and babies are immunised.

 If you're not sure whether you or your child have had all your routine vaccinations, ask your GP or practice nurse to find out for you.
 It may be possible to 'catch up' later in life.

-Try to make sure you or your child have vaccinations delivered on time to ensure protection.
+Try to make sure you or your child have vaccinations delivered on time to ensure protection against serious communicable diseases.

 If you're going to be away from the GP surgery when a vaccination is due, talk to your doctor.
 It may be possible to arrange for vaccination at a different location.

-Our practice nurses offer a comprehensive advice and vaccination service for traveling abroad.
-Further information including access to our online travel forms can be found here.
+Our practice nurses offer a comprehensive travel advice and vaccination service for traveling abroad.

 Some travel vaccinations are not available on the NHS but can be provided.
 Charges are available from reception.